scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 Scoring
 =======

-Some default scoring are implemented in metric-learn, depending on which kind of tuples you work on.
+Some default scoring are implemented in metric-learn, depending on the kind of tuples you're working with (pairs, triplets...).
 See the docstring of the `score` method of the estimator you use.

 Algorithms